rnietoe/Training/docs/AWS/09-Applications.md

 You can't convert an existing standard queue into a FIFO queue.
 To make the move, you must either create a new FIFO queue for your application or delete your existing standard queue and recreate it as a FIFO queue.

+More features:

-**retention period**: the message can remain in the queue for **14 days**
+* **retention period**: the message can remain in the queue for **14 days**

-**visibility timeout**: time while message is invisible during processing. maximum VisibilityTimeout is **12 hours**.
+* **visibility timeout**: time while message is invisible during processing. maximum VisibilityTimeout is **12 hours**.
 The default visibility timeout for a message is 30 seconds.
 The minimum is 0 seconds

-**long polling**: retrieve messages from SQS queues, reducing the number of empty responses
-    setting `ReceiveMessageWaitTimeSeconds` default value = 0 ?

-attribute `DelaySeconds`: When a new message is added to the SQS queue, it will be hidden from consumer instances for a fixed period.

-attribute `WaitTimeSeconds`: When the consumer instance polls for new work, the SQS service will allow it to wait a certain time for one or more messages to be available before closing the connection.

-Duplicate messages occur when a consumer does not complete its message processing and the visibility timeout of the message expires, making it visible for another consumer to obtain.
+    * Duplicate messages occur when a consumer does not complete its message processing and the visibility timeout of the message expires, making it visible for another consumer to obtain.
 Increasing the visibility timeout to enable the consumer processing to complete, will prevent duplicate messages.
+* **long polling**: retrieve messages from SQS queues, reducing the number of empty responses
+    * setting `ReceiveMessageWaitTimeSeconds` default value = 0 ?
+* attribute `DelaySeconds`: When a new message is added to the SQS queue, it will be hidden from consumer instances for a fixed period.
+* attribute `WaitTimeSeconds`: When the consumer instance polls for new work, the SQS service will allow it to wait a certain time for one or more messages to be available before closing the connection.

-SQS service guarantees a message will be delivered at least once.
+* SQS service guarantees a message will be delivered at least once.
 * automatically scales
 * messages can be up to 256kb
 * multiAZ

-metrics for auto scaling with SQS:
+Metrics for auto scaling with SQS:

 * backlog per instance
 * acceptable backlog per instance